 The roof was originally supported by pillars, but this was changed during the reign of Richard II (1377 – 1399) to the hammer-beam roof which looks like an inverted ship's keel.

 Westminster Hall has served numerous functions including housing the main judicial courts of the land.
 It has also housed a number of important trials, including that of King Charles I (1625 – 1649), Sir William Wallace, Guy Fawkes, and Sir Thomas More whose commemorative plaque can be found on the floor of the hall, along with some of the famous who lay in state after their death including Sir Winston Churchill and members of the Royal Family.
+It was here that Queen Elizabeth II lay following her death in September 2022.

+At the end of the Hall, the steps lead to the Public lobby.
 From this lobby lead corridors to both chambers of the house, the libraries, and committee rooms.
 Through the House of Lords Chamber, the Royal Gallery leads to the Robing Room which the Sovereign uses prior to the state opening of Parliament.
 Their entrance is through the Sovereign’s entrance in the Victoria Tower with its wrought-iron gates.

 The Victoria Tower consists of twelve floors, which on its completion in 1858 was the tallest secular building in the world.
 It is used as an archive containing over three million Parliamentary records dating back to 1497.